EmrahPaperotto/RAMSOWARE/README.md

 # RAMSOWARE
-this is ramsoware in bat,don't is joke
+this is ramsoware in python,don't is joke